apache/james-project/src/adr/0041-james-servers-offering.md

  - **JPA SMTP** (`server/container/guice/jpa-smtp`) demonstrate a Mail Transfer Agent, dedicated to mail processing, that does not ship the James Mailbox, as well as Mail Delivery protocols like IMAP, JMAP or POP3.

-We can notice that this offer is specified in technical terms, and do not directly map to identified user needs.
+We can notice that this offer is specified in technical terms, and does not directly map to identified user needs.

 Also the large amount of servers makes the choice harder to make for newcomers.